 Roads Scholars Tour

-This annual, two-day, traveling seminar takes faculty, administrators, and student leaders through a region of Ohio to meet faculty who are working with community partners, talk with current and future Ohio State students, learn from business and community leaders, and get acquainted with other faculty who may be partners for future projects.
+This annual, two-day, traveling seminar takes faculty and administrators through a region of Ohio to meet faculty who are working with community partners, talk with current and future Ohio State students, learn from business and community leaders, and get acquainted with other faculty who may be partners for future projects.

 2012 Roads Scholars Tour